frnmst/cplint-installer/README.md

 ```
 $ ./install_cplint.sh
 ```
-A directory named `build` will contain the Swish installation.
+The directory `./src/build` will contain the Swish installation.
+You can change this directory by editing the `build_dir` variable near the top of `install_cplint.sh`.

 ## Warning
 I'm not 100% sure that all the software used in